ggeorgovassilis/spring-rest-invoker/README.md

 #### Where can I find more examples?

 Have a look at mapping declarations for the unit test: https://github.com/ggeorgovassilis/spring-rest-invoker/tree/master/spring-rest-invoker/src/test/java/com/github/ggeorgovassilis/springjsonmapper/services

+#### I need proxies to extend a specific class

+Since 1.0.RC it's possible to generate opaque proxies with cglib instead of the default dynamic proxies.
+Opaque proxies extend a concrete class and implement the REST mapping interface.
+In order to do so, specify the name of the class proxies should extend with the ```proxyTargetClass``` property of the factory proxy bean (i.e. the ```SpringAnnotationsHttpJsonInvokerFactoryProxyBean```).
+If you just need opaque proxies, use ``` java.lang.Object```.

+#### I specified some (other) annotations on the mapping interface but they are missing on the service proxy

+Symptoms: you specified more annotations on the mapping interface like ```@Transactional``` or ```@Valid``` but they don't seem to work on the remote service proxies.
+The code that is looking for annotations doesn't know how to deal with dynamic proxies properly.
+Either fix that or use opaque proxies; see "I need proxies to extend a specific class".

 #### Are there any alternatives?